 The diagnosis of late-stage congestive heart failure carries a high symptom burden.
-Patients suffer with shortness of breath, pain, insomnia, fatigue, and nausea to name a few.
+Patients suffer from shortness of breath, pain, insomnia, fatigue, and nausea, to name a few.
 Treatment options depend on a variety of factors, including the severity and progression of symptoms.
 Medications to reduce the workload of the heart and improve blood flow can be prescribed, as well as treatments for other complications like fluid retention or arrhythmias.

-Compassus is an expert in managing symptoms of CHF to allow for better daily living.
-Hospice provides education about what to expect so patients and families know how to respond as symptoms arise.
+Compassus is an expert in managing symptoms of congestive heart failure (CHF) to allow for better daily living.
+Hospice provides education about what to expect, so patients and families know how to respond as symptoms arise.
 We focus on each person as an individual and manage their symptoms accordingly.

 Recently, we had a patient with severe congestive heart failure and valvular disease.
 He had a cough that did not respond to any treatments he and his cardiologist had tried.
 He was unable to rest at night and was frustrated by the cough during the day.

 We listened to his problem and were able to offer a unique treatment that resolved his cough in days.
 He went on to live without the bothersome cough and no side effects from our medications.
-Careful review of each person and their needs as an individual is what is needed to keep patients comfortable when they have serious illness.
+A careful review of each person and their needs as an individual is what is needed to keep patients comfortable when they have a serious illness.

-The final stages of heart failure can be a roller coaster of good days and bad days.
+End-stage congestive heart failure can be a roller coaster of good days and bad days.
 Many people are living longer with congestive heart failure.
-New therapies are often able to slow the progression of the disease.
+Furthermore, new therapies can often slow the disease’s progression.

 - Coordinating care with you and your doctor